jwnwilson/hexrepo/README.md

                 - Add githook to check if version needs to be increased
                 - Add command to bump library version
         - Move tools to common lib to remove duplication
+    - Add ability to update project from template
-    - Setup infra for projects
+        - Use cruft to update projects from template?
         - Update template and verify destroy / rebuild
         - Add project & library setup test
-    - Add ability to update project from template
-        - Use cruft to update projects from template?
     - Setup async tasks
         - Conform to ECS / Fargate
         - Setup task chaining with idempotent re-run